Large-Scale Estimation under Unknown Heteroskedasticity: Conclusion

 \section{Conclusion}

 This paper contributes to the growing empirical Bayes (EB) literature by proposing nonparametric EB estimators with regret bounds of the order $\tfrac{1}{n}(\log n)^\kappa$.
 The upshot is that nonparametric EB methods come at little cost in typical sample sizes and in fact with much benefits in terms of risk reduction.
-Importantly, these results are developed within a framework that features unknown heteroskedasticity.
-Allowing for this feature is essential for two reasons: firstly, in the estimation of the commonly targeted mean parameters by applying the optimal level of unit-specific Bayes correction.
-This is important within many micreconometrics applications and extends to other areas such as the literature on optimal forecasting for a large collection of short time series.
-Unknown heteroskedasticity is also essential for comparing units along richer dimensions of heterogeneity, such as the performances of lower-percentile students under each teacher.
-These (i.e., unit-specific quantiles) we have argued are also relevant in other areas of literature such as in the estimation of neighborhood effects.
-We demonstrated how the estimation objective and methodology fit together in an empirical application using a matched dataset on North Carolina elementary school students and teachers.
-Our results suggest that the detection of low-performing teachers -- a typical exercise with high-stakes consequences -- is sensitive to the estimator choice regardless of how teacher quality is defined.
-In particular, using nonparametric EB estimators that allow for dependence among the teacher-specific parameters is crucial for delivering optimal estimates of teacher quality and detecting low-performing teachers.
+Importantly, the results are all developed within a framework that features unknown heteroskedasticity.
+Allowing for this feature is essential for two reasons.
+First, it delivers the optimal unit-specific Bayes correction when estimating the means.
+Second, it enables comparisons along richer dimensions of heterogeneity, such as the performance of lower-percentile students under each teacher.
+The empirical illustration using a matched student-teacher dataset suggest that the detection of low-performing teachers -- a typical exercise with high-stakes consequences -- is sensitive to the estimator choice regardless of how teacher quality is defined.
+In particular, using nonparametric EB estimators that allow for dependence among the teacher-specific parameters is crucial for delivering optimal estimates of teacher quality and detecting low-performing teachers. {A.\arabic{page}} \begin{appendix} {A.\arabic{equation}} \thetable{A-\arabic{table}} \thefigure{A-\arabic{figure}}